What is psychological therapy?

 The number of sessions will depend on the complexity of the difficulties.
 The therapist will be transparent and honest about this with each individual case.

 The cost for psychological therapy is £55 per session which last approximately 50 minutes.
-A free telephone consultation is available before consenting to engage in psychological therapy.
-We also offer 2 free therapy sessions per week.
-This is sponsored by Elaine Marshall, Director of 1st Class Care, who are a local care at home for the elderly service.
-Please telephone the office to discuss this.
+A free telephone consultation and follow up meeting are available before consenting to engage in psychological therapy.

 Psychological Therapists are general members of the British Psychological Society (BPS) and are registered Clinical Associates in Applied Psychology (CAAP) in Scotland.
 As defined by the British Psychological Society Guidelines for best practice psychological therapists receive regular clinical supervision.